-Ketamine is odourless and tasteless, so it can be added to beverages without being detected, and It can be snorted, injected or swallowed.
+Ketamine is odourless and tasteless, so predators can add it to beverages without being detected.
+It can be snorted, injected or swallowed.

 What are its short-term effects?

-Low-dose intoxication from ketamine results in impaired attention, learning ability, and memory.
+Low dose intoxication cause impaired learning ability, attention and memory.

-In high doses, Ketamine can cause delirium, amnesia, impaired motor function, high blood pressure, depression, and potentially fatal respiratory problems.
+Ketamine can cause delirium, amnesia, impaired motor function, high blood pressure, depression, and potentially fatal respiratory problems in high doses.

 Withdrawal from Ketamine

 Ketamine abuse quickly causes psychological dependence.
-The best way to stop Ketamine addiction is to go ”cold turkey”.
+The best way to stop Ketamine addiction is to go “cold turkey”.
 The most dangerous symptom of withdrawal is intense depression, which can lead to suicide.
-A person can become emotionally very unstable during withdrawal with symptoms of shakes, nausea, fatigue, agitation, confusion, rage, psychosis and suppressed respiratory and cardiac function.
+In addition, a person can become emotionally very unstable during withdrawal with symptoms of shakes, nausea, fatigue, agitation, confusion, rage, psychosis and suppressed respiratory and cardiac function.

 Withdrawal from Ketamine can last from 72 hours to several weeks.
 Symptoms usually subside by day 15.
-A person going through withdrawal is best kept separate from other people and needs medical monitoring and assistance to relieve symptoms of withdrawal.
+A person going through withdrawal is best kept separate from other people and needs medical monitoring and assistance to relieve withdrawal symptoms.